hollisma/hollisis.me/content/blog/a-different-kind-of-internship.md

 startup within a startup!

 Man I'm convinced that this is a great idea, but why don't more companies and students do this?
-Well for students, I'm guessing the lack of green paper is a deterrant.
+For students, lack of green paper is probably a large deterrant.
 For those that cannot afford not taking a paid position, I wish you the best of luck, skill, and health.
 For everyone else, the best way to be able to paint your house green is to create a scalable paint generator, which often requires solving a problem, which in return can be done through innovation.
 Jobs that